Hanmb17/CI_MS1_CATTERY/README.md

 ### Hero Image / Landing Page
 - Header and tagline to make it clear what Kitty Den is and offers
-- The background image of Megatron in black and white with only his blue eyes and pink nose in colour to not distract too much from the text but reinforce the branding colours.
+- The background image in black and white, with only blue eyes and a pink nose in colour, is used so it does not distract too much from the text and helps reinforce the branding colours.
-- A clear call to action button to direct the users to the services on offer.
+- Call-to-action button to help direct the users to the different services available.
 - User stories covered: 4, 14.

 ![Hero image](docs/features/home-hero-image.png)